 John R. Cooper

-Called 'Dick', Cooper worked for E.I.
-Du Pont de Nemours, Chemical Department as a chemist.
-He was appointed superintendent of the elastomers chemical department in Deepwater, New Jersey from 1956 to 1965 and supervisor of the Fluoroelastomer Division from 1965 to 1969.
-He supervised a staff of twenty-five chemists and engineers who research and develop new treatments of synthetic rubber.
+Called 'Dick,' Cooper worked as a chemist for E.I.
+Du Pont de Nemours, Chemical Department.
+He was appointed superintendent of the elastomers chemical department in Deepwater, New Jersey, from 1956 to 1965 and supervisor of the Fluoroelastomer Division from 1965 to 1969.
+He supervised a staff of twenty-five chemists and engineers who researched and developed new treatments for synthetic rubber.

-Dr. Cooper has several patents in the development of fluorine-rubber compounds resistant to heat, with applications for seals in jet engines.
-The Cooper Family of three then moved to Wilmington, Delaware where Dick worked thirty-five years employed by the E. I. DuPont Company.
+Dr. Cooper has several patents in developing fluorine-rubber compounds resistant to heat, with applications for seals in jet engines.
+The Cooper Family of three then moved to Wilmington, Delaware, where Dick worked thirty-five years at the E. I. DuPont Company.
 He had seventeen patents as Director of Environmental Affairs.
 He ran their Research and Development Division from 1969 until his retirement.